Types of Degrees Materials Engineering Majors Are Getting

 |Hispanic or Latino||125|

-Students from other countries are interested in Materials Engineering, too.
+Materials Engineering appeals to people across the globe.
 About 10.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea